ibm-cloud-docs/vsrx/nat.md

 {: help}
 {: support}

 This topic provides a sample configuration for sNAT on a vSRX appliance.
-With this configuration, a private node routed behind the Gateway can communicate with the outside world.
+With this configuration, a private node that is routed behind the Gateway can communicate with the outside world.
 {: shortdesc}

 ![Sample topology](images/Sample-Topology-SNAT.png "Sample topology"){: caption="Sample topology" caption-side="bottom"}